wolfgangschneider/BlazorEverywhere/README.md

 # BlazorEverywhere
  A ready-to-use template for one BlazorApp hosted in Blazor-Server Blazor-WASM and Blazor-Hybrid
 # Goals
-* Crate a Template to can use singe code to create
+* Crate a Template you can use, singe code to create
    * Blazor-Server
    * Blazor-WASM
    * Blazor-Hybrid (Maui Blazor App)